Land0fChocolate/NewEmeraldRomHack/README.md

 - Cloud reflection can be seen in the very tall grass in Route 120.
 - Jumping into long grass from ledge and moving produces incorrect grass animation.
 - When a Pokemon evolves by trading, an exp gain sound plays over the Pokemon's cry.
+- Pokenav calls talking about Battle Frontier win streaks can get the wrong facility (Factory/Palace).
+Though may be fixed.
 - Wild Deoxys may not regenerate HP bar properly in battle.
 This is just visual, actual HP values are there.
 Repeatedly occurs when KOing it from 100% HP.
 - Deoxys is also supposed to use a form change animation when changing forms, but it isn't working at all.
 - Deoxys sometimes skips a form change.
 Repeatedly occurs with Draining Kiss.